iprak/yahoofinance/README.md

 # Configuration

-Define the symbols to be tracked in `configuration.yaml`.
-The symbol can also represent a financial index such as [this](https://finance.yahoo.com/world-indices/).
+Define the symbols to be tracked and optional parameters in `configuration.yaml`.

 ```yaml
 # Example configuration.yaml entry